The modern grid, electricity or hydrogen?

 Volkswagen, the world’s largest automaker, has come down firmly on the side of batteries, therefore electricity, as opposed to fuel cells and hydrogen, and it explained why in a recent, well-illustrated press release per the following.

-The automaker cited a study by management consultancy Horváth & Partners that found that battery-electric cars have an efficiency of 70% to 80% compared to 25% to 35% for the fuel cell vehicles.
+The automaker cited a study by management consultancy Horvath & Partners found that battery-electric cars have an efficiency of 70% to 80% compared to 25% to 35% for the fuel cell vehicles.
 Yet Horváth & Partners claims, “The use of green hydrogen will be a crucial contributor to the decarbonization of the economy and our society.”
-And that, “Achieving the climate protection targets requires all sectors to make a contribution, and green hydrogen based on regenerative energy – one of the most important emerging technologies – plays a key role here.
+And that, “Achieving the climate protection targets requires all sectors to contribute, and green hydrogen based on regenerative energy – one of the most important emerging technologies – plays a key role here.
 Whether in transport, industry or the heat sector, our experts will support you in the course of the green transformation with green hydrogen.”